EYBlockchain/nightfall_3/README.md

 This readme, and the other documents that it points to will help you get up and running.
 There is a Nightfall_3 [Discord](https://discord.gg/EE8CrJ63vP) server too.

-We recommend that you get Nightfall_3 operating locally on your laptop before attempting to use it with the deployments on Mumbai or Polygon PoS.
+We recommend that you get Nightfall_3 operating locally on your laptop first.
 It is a fairly complex but powerful application, and so you will need to invest some time to understand it.

 ## How to run a local instance for test purposes